jdswinbank/msss/README.rst

 that you use this option the first time you run this script, then, once you have a copy of the data, you don't need this option again.
 Until you delete it by mistake...

+Occasionally, some subbands are not available (because of a problem with the observation or with the pre-processing, for example).
+Normally, this causes a fatal error, and ``run_calibrate.sh`` stops.
+If ``-r`` is specified, processing will continnue with whatever subbands are available. *Note* that if you specify this option, you must carefully check the log to see which subbands have been included!

 The ``-s`` option enables you to remove specific stations from the output.
 It may be specified multiple times and the results are cumulative.